dkramnik/Eagle-Public/isg-clock-generator-rev1/README.md

 This board is based off of the TI LMK03318EVM.
 Refer to the datasheet (http://www.ti.com/lit/ug/snau186/snau186.pdf) for detailed documentation and configuration instructions.

+The LMK03318 has 4 on-chip memories: ROM, register file, SRAM, and EEPROM.
+The currently-used settings are stored in the register file, which is loaded either from ROM or EEPROM on startup, depending on the jumper configuration.
+The I2C interface writes only to the register file, which can then be transferred to the SRAM.
+The purpose of the (volatile) SRAM is to store data before it is written to EEPROM.
+The EEPROM can only be programmed from the contents of the SRAM.
+The various memory programming steps are separate actions with buttons located all over the TICS GUI, and multiple user actions need to be taken to successfully program the device.
+The TICS GUI also seems to be buggy, so be patient because it can take several attempts to get the PLL chip to output anything.

 Important note: the on-chip EEPROM can only be reprogrammed 100 times, so be conservative when reconfiguring the clock source.

 <h2>Required Rework</h2>